 The effect of Bullying.

 Bullying causes unimaginable distress to a person, including anxiety, stress and depression.
 It affects all areas of your emotional well-being and has a major impact on your mental health.
 And it’s not just those being bullied that it affects.
-Bullying also affects the bystanders who see it happen, the families, the friendship groups and also the bully themselves.
+For instance, bullying also affects the bystanders who see it happen, the families, the friendship groups.
+Additionally, the bully themselves.

 Those who are bullied may:

 - Feel disconnected from university and not want to attend or even quit.